 Loans that management has the intent and ability to hold for the foreseeable future or until maturity or payoff are reported at amortized cost net of the allowance for credit losses.
 Amortized cost is the principal balance outstanding, net of deferred loan fees and costs.
-Accrued interest receivable totaled \$808 at December 31, 2023 and was reported in accrued interest receivable in the consolidated balance sheets and is excluded from the estimate of credit losses.
+Accrued interest receivable totaled \$532 and \$888 at December 31, 2024 and 2023, respectively and was reported in accrued interest receivable in the consolidated balance sheets and is excluded from the estimate of credit losses.
 Interest income is accrued on the unpaid principal balance.
 Loan origination fees, net of certain direct origination costs, are deferred and recognized in interest income using the level-yield method without anticipating prepayments.

-The accrual of interest on loans is discontinued at the time the loan is 90 days delinquent unless the credit is well-secured and in process of collection.
+The accrual of interest on loans is discontinued at the time the loan is greater than 89 days delinquent unless the credit is well-secured and in process of collection.
 In all cases, loans are placed on nonaccrual or charged off at an earlier date if collection of principal or interest is considered doubtful.